gioui/gio-x/README.md

 ![modal navigation drawer example screenshot](https://git.sr.ht/~whereswaldon/materials/blob/master/img/modal-nav.png)

+Features:
+- Animated drawer open/close.
+- Swipe or touch scrim to close the drawer.
+- Navigation items respond to hovering.
+- Navigation selection is animated.
+- Navigation item icons are optional.

 Known issues:

 - API targets a fairly static and simplistic menu.
 Sub-sections with dividers are not yet supported.
 An API-driven way to traverse the current menu options is also not yet supported.
 Contributions welcome!